ckaestne/seai/lectures/learning goals.md

 Assignment:

-* Case study analysis of a troubled ML project
+* Case study analysis of a troubled ML project, e.g.,
+  - 🗎 Sculley, D., Matthew Eric Otey, Michael Pohl, Bridget Spitznagel, John Hainsworth, and Yunkai Zhou.
+"Detecting adversarial advertisements in the wild."
+In Proceedings of the 17th ACM SIGKDD international conference on Knowledge discovery and data mining, pp. 274-282.
+ACM, 2011.

 ## Lecture: Components of an AI-Enabled System

 Overview:

-* Components and corresponding challenges (experience, intelligence, orchestration)
+* Components and corresponding challenges (experience, intelligence, orchestration) within a larger system architecture
 * Overview of design options and automation degrees, e.g., forcefulness of the experience
 * Steps of the ML pipeline, including design options and automation -- using end to end scenario